oracle-livelabs/apex/mle-javascript/0-sign-up-apex/0-sign-up-apex.md

 1. Download the VirtualBox Appliance from this link: [https://www.oracle.com/database/technologies/databaseappdev-vm.html](https://www.oracle.com/database/technologies/databaseappdev-vm.html)

-2. Follow the steps to import the VirtualBox Appliance as descriped in the previous link.
+2. Follow the steps to import the VirtualBox Appliance as described in the previous link.

 3. Once the import process is complete start your newly imported Virtual Machine.